- Why did USDA conduct the FoodAPS survey?

 - How were height and weight measured/recorded?

-- Are the names of places from which a household purchased food ever left missing for confidentiality reasons?
+- Are the names of places from which a household purchased food ever omitted for confidentiality reasons?

 - Can researchers find out which counties or States are included in the FoodAPS data?

 - Where are the definitions/distinctions between terms such as household, family, gueststype1, guesttype2, food at home (FAH), food away from home (FAFH), and other terms?

 - Is there a way to distinguish between urban/rural and metro/nonmetro; how many observations are in each area?

 - Is there a question on respondent shopping frequency?

 - How can individuals with disabilities be identified in the study?